jeongin/advanced_DVFS/README.md

 "Total_Util" is total utilization of cores.
 "frequency" is current CPU frequency.
 Other details are in PCM (Processor Counter Monitor) - https://github.com/opcm/pcm.
+This model is based on Intel i7-7700.
+Thus, different types of servers may show slightly different prediction results.

 <hr/>
 This script must be run with sudo privileges.